 Bonus – Product Previewer

 Okay, we got one more BONUS app that I had to add to this list.
-The Product Previewer is a lightweight app that lets you provide a detailed view of any product on your store.
-For books in particular, a preview can be vital in convincing a reader to make a purchase.
+The Product Previewer is a lightweight app that lets you provide a detailed view of any product in your store.
+For books, in particular, a preview can be vital in convincing a reader to make a purchase.

 Sell More Books the smart way

 Thanks to the huge boom in Shopify® users over the last two years, the platform has been growing and expanding exponentially.
 This means the App creators are being more thorough and vigilant than ever before; and that you have access to more quality ways to configure your store.
 With conscious App creators offering better tools, you’ll be able to design and customize your author site and retail store to sell more books directly to readers.

 There’s no reason not to sell your book through online retailers too (no one is trying to usurp Amazon here) but studies continue to show that consumers prefer buying directly from creators.
 With Shopify® and Lulu Direct, the opportunity to sell online directly to your readers has never been easier.
 And with the ever-expanding suite of Apps for Shopify® stores, you can make your author website exactly the way you want (and need) it to be.